StarterSquad/startersquad.com/_posts/2013-06-18-work-distribution-sweet-spot.md

  A distributed team is a team that is represented at the clients location, but also has a remote component.
 Splitting the team in this way, and sticking the basic rules laid out above, you will get several positive effects:

-- The team closely relates to the client
+- the team closely relates to the client
-- The process adapts to remote working (nice if you can't always make it to an office)
+- the process adapts to remote working (nice if you can't always make it to an office)
-- It becomes easier to scale the team to the right size
+- it becomes easier to scale the team to the right size
-- The costs are more attractive
+- the costs are more attractive

-We believe that with this recipe we've getting close to the sweet spot of distributed collaboration.
+We believe that with this recipe we are getting close to the sweet spot of distributed collaboration.
 Let us know if you have interesting experience to share.